UNICEF in Mongolia

 Helping Mongolia tackle its air pollution problem is another top priority.
 Improving indoor air quality in particular is considered critical for reducing rates of respiratory illness among children and improving their general well-being.

 The success of the CHIP pilot helps lay the groundwork for a wider roll out as part of a broader Clean Air Action Plan.
-Government financing along with low-interest bank loans will help keep the units affordable for families.
+Government financing along with low-interest bank loans help keep the units affordable for families.

 Improving water quality helping to build sustainable, climate-resilient water and sanitation systems